 Tickets: If you have booked a ticket for the event, please print off or show the booking confirmation via your smart phone to the steward at the main entrance.
 If you wish to collect or buy a ticket, please use the main entrance.
 We are able to take card and cash payment for tickets.
 The box office will be open until the end of the interval.

 Refreshments and Seating Plans: We will be extending the length of the interval to accommodate refreshment orders.
 For all events the balcony will be open for seating,

 For small scale events we will still be offering a drinks service to your table.
 A steward will write the order on the tab for the booking group.
 Payment is required on receipt of drinks via contactless payments or cash.
 Seating will be arranged with cabaret tables.

 For medium scale events we will offer a drinks service to reduce the amount of people in the bar area.
 This provides options for customers.
 The bar will be open with two queuing areas in operation.
 Seating will include a mixture of cabaret tables and rows of chairs.

 For large scale events including Chance to Dance the bar will be open with two queuing areas in operation.
 A seated concert will include rows of chairs only.
 A chance to dance will include seating and tables surrounding a large space to stand and dance.

-To avoid crowding at the doors we ask you to leave using three exits – Police Post Door to the right of the stage, the side entrance on Roundwell Street and the main entrance on St James’s Street.
+Exiting: To avoid crowding at the doors we ask you to leave using two exits – the side entrance on Roundwell Street and the main entrance on St James’s Street.